 Younger kids will play up, they may get frustrated easily, have tantrums, get bored quickly or fight with their siblings and be disobedient.
 Teenagers may give you attitude, may answer back, have mood swings, become disobedient and argumentative.
 They may get annoyed at you for no obvious reason.
 Adult children may become too laid back, may become lazy and unproductive.

 Whatever the situation is, try to find a balance, be firm, but not too harsh.
 Encourage, remind and discipline according to their age.
 Try not to nag and never use physical punishment.

-When discipling, use the correct tone of voice, the correct body language and the correct words.
+When disciplining, use the correct tone of voice, the correct body language and the correct words.
 Always remember to be fair and just.
-Do not show favouritism or compare them to their siblings or other people’s children.
+Do not show favoritism or compare them to their siblings or other people’s children.
 Don’t label them or use bad nicknames.
 Try to stay in control and don’t get angry, shout, use foul language or behave in a way you may regret later.

 Always listen to them, show them affection, befriend them and praise them when needed.
 Have patience with them and be merciful, compassionate and kind towards them. it’s not going to be easy, but always remember Allah (SWT) is watching you and judging you according to the way you behave.